pajarorrojo/es-theme-PlayStation-X/README.md

 ### COMPATIBLE WITH MULTIPLE SCREEN ASPECT RATIOS

-Theme Compatible with common used aspect ratios including tiny screens (version 33 and later).
-Dont forget to select your correct display type in theme settings to avoid display issues.
+Theme Compatible with common used aspect ratios including tiny screens, the theme automatically adjusts to the next compatible screen resolutions:

-You can choose between the following options.
 - 4:3
 - 16:9
 - 16:10
 - 3:2
 - 5:3
+- 5:4

+NOTE: the automatic adjustment is only compatible with batocera 35 or higher, if you use an older version of batocera, Dont forget to select your correct display type in theme settings to avoid display issues.

 ### HOW TO CHANGE CUSTOM AVATAR AND USERNAME?